 Strike total in Ker,business as usual in other southern states

-The nationwide strike called by trade unions pressing for a charter of demands, besides protesting Centre's "anti-people" policies, remained total in Kerala while it was largely business as usual in other southern states.
-The central trade unions organised the protest against labour reforms, FDI, disinvestment, corporatisation and privatisation policies of the government.
+The nationwide strike called by trade unions pressing for a charter of demands, besides protesting Centre's "anti-people" policies, remained total in Kerala with even a houseboat carrying a Nobel laureate being blocked for sometime while it was largely business as usual in other southern states.
+Normal life came to a standstill in Left-ruled Kerala where shops, malls and even small kiosks remained shut, roads wore a deserted look as public transport services kept away.

-The demands included minimum wage and social security for the working class.
-In left-ruled Kerala, the strike was total and normal life affected, with public transport services keeping off the roads and banking services hit.
+The strike comes a day ahead of the Global Investors Meet meet in Kochi to be inaugurated by Chief Minister Pinarayi Vijayan on Thursday.
+In an embarassment to the state government, a houseboat carrying Nobel laureate Michael Levitt, who was here as a state guest, was blocked for some time while he was cruising in the Alappuzha backwaters by protesting trade union activists.

-A houseboat carrying Nobel laureate Michael Levitt and his wife in the backwaters of Alappuzha was blocked for sometime by trade union activists.
-Reacting to the incident, State Tourism minister Kadakampally Surendran said: "We will take strong action against those anti-social elements who blocked the boat.
+Levitt, who received the 2013 Nobel Prize in Chemistry, was in Alappuzha with his wife and was stopped by the protesters near Kainakary.
+State Tourism minister Kadakampally Surendran blamed anti-social elements for the incident and said strong action would be taken against those who created the blockade.

 Cheque clearing and ATM services bore the brunt.
 Traffic came to a halt at the arterial Anna Salai where demonstrations were held.